ZY-Ang/gobear-tech-challenge/README.md

 - RDS MySQL instead of in-memory/sqlite files.
 - Multi-AZ (in case of earthquakes or whatever)
-- Daily backups (snapshots that expire after 35 days)
+- Automated daily backups (snapshots that expire after 35 days)

 Important changes to core code - flask application can't create new note without creating a pad first.
 I would probably fix the ORM-MySQL bindings if I don't have the time constraints.
+The database is publicly accessible from the internet but should work even without the `PubliclyAccessible` field set to `false` in `/arch/database/serverless.yml` as all resources are running within the same VPC.
+Only check if the security groups are configured correctly.

 ## Application